jancelin/docker-lizmap/README.md

 If the host is centos or other: do a chown :33 on each file (ex: chown :33 -R /home/lizmap_config ).

-* Copy qgis and lizmap-plugin files to a folder in your host:
+* Copy your qgis files and lizmap-plugin files to the second folder in your host:

 cp ~/test.qgs /home/lizmap_project/